UNESCO chides Australia over Great Barrier Reef proposal

 Australia reacted angrily when the draft was released last month.

 “This decision was flawed.
-Clearly there were politics behind it,” Environment Minister Sussan Ley said, without mentioning China by name.
+Clearly there were politics behind it,” Ley said, without mentioning China by name.

 Relations between the two nations have soured in recent years, with Australia blocking Chinese technology and investment in key infrastructure, and China using tariffs and other measures to reduce its imports from Australia.

-Note: This story was first published on July 19, 2021.
-It was updated on July 22, 2021, to correct the title of Mechtild Roessler.
-She is director of the UNESCO World Heritage Center, not of the World Heritage Committee.